Margaret Ismay

-Margaret Ismay was an opera singer.
+Margaret Ismay was a British opera singer.
 While a student at the Royal Academy of Music, she was awarded the Academy's Gilbert Betjemann Prize "for operatic singing" in 1909.
 She later had the medal converted into a coin watch by Cartier.

-She appeared in The Balkan Princess in 1910.
+Ismay appeared in The Balkan Princess in 1910.

 In 2013 her great-nephew showed the medal on an episode of the BBC's Antiques Roadshow.